Non-profit

 Leadership

-Chelsea Clinton is the daughter of former President Bill Clinton and former Secretary of State Hillary Clinton, and has served as Vice Chair for the Clinton Foundation since 2011.
-8 Chelsea Clinton’s work with the foundation includes giving paid speeches throughout the world, with the fees purportedly going directly to the foundation.
-9 Clinton has authored five books for children with left-progressive, feminist, activist, and environmentalist themes.
-She has also co-authored a book with her mother featuring feminist stories,10 as well as a book with Devi Sridhar concerning global health.
-11
+Chelsea Clinton is the Director Emeritus and Health Champion for the AHG.
+She is the daughter of former President Bill Clinton and former Secretary of State Hillary Clinton, and has served as Vice Chair for the Clinton Foundation since 2011.
+9 Chelsea Clinton’s work with the foundation includes giving paid speeches throughout the world, with the fees purportedly going directly to the foundation.
+10 Clinton has authored five books for children with left-progressive, feminist, activist, and environmentalist themes.
+She has also co-authored a book with her mother featuring feminist stories,11 as well as a book with Devi Sridhar concerning global health.
+12

 References